binerogroup/documentation/networking/security-groups/index.rst

 Interface direction
 -------------------

-As filtering is done on interfaces (ports) on :doc:`instances </compute/index>`, an important concept is the *direction* of the traffic.
+We perform filtering on interfaces (ports) on :doc:`instances </compute/index>`, an important concept is the *direction* of the traffic.

-The direction could either flow **to** the interface on the instance (in which case the traffic is said to be *ingress* the interface) or **from** the interface on the instance (in which case it is said to be *egress*).
+The direction could either flow **to** the interface on the instance (*ingress* ) or **from** the interface on the instance (*egress*).

-A security group will evaluate traffic in both directions individually.
-The use-case for this is normally that you would enforce less security on traffic that originates in your instance than traffic that is destined for it (because the threats are usually external).
+We filter traffic with security groups in both directions.
+The use-case for this is normally that you would enforce less security on traffic that originates (egress) your instance than traffic that ingress because it's common that threats are external.

-A common setup is therefore to allow all outbound (egress) traffic but filter the inbound (ingress) traffic to an interface.
+A common setup is to allow all outbound (*egress*) traffic but filter the inbound (*ingress*) traffic to an interface.
+We still recommend that you also filter outbound as that can protect you from malicious traffic on your local network if you are ever compromised.

 .. note::

-   Situations may occur where you might want to filter outbound traffic as well, particularly if your infrastructure is (inadvertently) used for outbound attacks.
+   Situations might occur where you might want to filter outbound traffic as well, particularly if your infrastructure is inadvertently used for outbound attacks.

-   This is however difficult as returning traffic (the traffic that is sent as an answer to a request to one of the services in your infrastructure) is usually sent to a randomised high port.
+   This is difficult as returning traffic (the traffic that's sent as an answer to a request to one of the services in your infrastructure) is normally sent to a randomised high port.

-   Outbound filtering is therefore most often used to block something explicitly.
-Security groups does not support explicit blocking (rather its inferred, if there is not an explicit allow rule, traffic is blocked).
+   Outbound filtering is most often used to block something explicitly.
+Security groups does not support explicit blocking (rather its inferred, if there is not an explicit allow rule, traffic gets dropped).

 Default settings
 ----------------

-A newly provisioned instance will have the ``default`` security group provisioned.
+A newly provisioned instance will have the ``default`` security group added to its port.

 This security group will allow all traffic but only *from other instances that also have the default group* (that is, it also evaluates if the traffic was using this group to **egress** an instance in the cloud).

-Consequently all traffic within the same network (and also within different networks on the same router) will be allowed but *not* traffic that ingresses via a :doc:`/networking/floating-ips` or from :doc:`another availability zone <../router/routing-between-networks>` as that traffic will not have originated behind the default group.
+This means we allow all traffic within the same network (and also within different networks on the same router) but **not** traffic that ingresses via a :doc:`/networking/floating-ips` or from :doc:`another availability zone <../router/routing-between-networks>` as that traffic will not have originated behind the default group.

 Removing the default group could potentially remove outbound access to the internet through the router if there are no other security groups available.
 Restoring it in case of any issues is fast, by re-adding it.